Marysville School District

 Marysville School District No. 25 is a public school district in Marysville, Washington, United States.
 It serves the city of Marysville and members of the nearby Tulalip Tribes.
-In May of 2013, the district had an enrollment of 11,426 students.
+In May 2013, the district had an enrollment of 11,426 students.
 In 2019, it had an 84% 4-year graduation rate, an increase of 7% from the previous year.
-The district had 662 classroom teachers in 2020-2021.
+In 2022–2023, the district had 756 classroom teachers.

 Marysville School District operates one elementary school, Quil Ceda Tulalip Elementary, on the Tulalip Reservation.
-The Tulalip Tribes collaborate with MSD in providing an on-reservation high school, Heritage High School.
+The Tulalip Tribes collaborate with Marysville School District in providing an on-reservation high school, Heritage High School.